-History has been a passion of mine ever since learning about the Romans and Normans in school, Greek and Roman history and mythology from my parents and reading the stories of Asterix the Gaul.
+History has been a passion of mine ever since learning about the Romans and the Normans in school, Greek and Roman history and mythology from my parents and reading the stories of Asterix the Gaul.
 Being a local lad, I really enjoyed school and family visits to historic places, such as Colchester Castle, Flatford Mill and Lavenham Guildhall.
 It was the stories about people and communities, and the trials and tribulations they faced, which really took my interest.

 Recipient of the Friends of Historic Essex Fellowship Award for 2015/16.